Consumer Action Law

 Legal Options for Frame Damage Fraud Victims

-Contract rescission allows you to unwind the vehicle purchase entirely, returning the car to the dealership in exchange for a full refund of all payments made.
+Contract rescission allows you to unwind the purchase entirely — returning the car to the dealership in exchange for a full refund of everything you paid.
+This is often the most appropriate remedy when the frame damage significantly affects the vehicle’s safety or value.

 Gathering Evidence to Support Your Case